CAMI-challenge/firstchallenge_evaluation/revision/readme.md

 total number of predictions and the possible number of predictions for each genome is reported.
 Since the input table is rounded with two decimal places, there might be taxa having a recall of 0 but a non-NA precision.

+### create\_summary\_table.py
+Input:
+* ../binning/data/taxonomic/*/description.properties
+* ../binning/data/taxonomic/*/output/summary\_stats\_99.tsv
+* DATASETS names
+Output:
+* ../binning/data/\<data set\>\_supervised\_summary\_stats\_99.tsv

+This script appends the summary\_stats\_99.tsv results of every tool to a single file (including only the 4 metrics which will be used for ranking: precision, recall, accuracy, misclassification rate).
+The individual files' headers are removed and instead the name of the tool appended as last column in the tsv.
+The .properties files are basically sectionless INI files, so after adding a dummy header the configparse module can be used to read the files and retrieve the data set.

 ### TODO:
 * which binning tools where chosen if multiple parameter sets were present
 * binners ranking using summary\_stats\_99